KoryNunn/potatoscript/README.md

-# js-js
+# potatoscript

 Implementing javascript features that often confuse people.

-js-js will implement js features as well as possible, in JS
+potatoscript will implement js features as well as possible, in JS, with potatos

 Because we can't use the identifiers used by javascript, we will use our own: